Blog

 Entrepreneurs and Freelancers

-For solo operators, a digital business card for freelancers is a low-cost professional tool that makes a strong impression without a design agency or a print run.
+For solo operators, a digital business card is a low-cost professional tool that makes a strong impression without a design agency or a print run.
 It is shareable across every channel they use and editable as their work or rates evolve.
+Habsy's home screen widget means sharing takes a single tap, even mid-conversation.

 Sales and Real Estate Professionals

 A digital business card for real estate or sales has a functional advantage: it can link directly to listings, demo pages, or booking tools.
-A sales rep digital card that routes recipients to a calendar booking immediately shortens the time between meeting and meeting.
-These professionals also benefit from lead capture integrations, where scanning QR codes or sharing links feeds directly into a CRM workflow.
-For teams running events, pairing digital cards with a dedicated business card scanner ensures every inbound card from visitors is captured with the same discipline.
+A sales rep card that routes recipients to a calendar booking immediately shortens the time between meeting and meeting.
+With Habsy, the workflow extends beyond the card: every inbound scan feeds a follow-up reminder, a voice note, and an intent signal, so the rep leaves the conversation knowing exactly what happens next.

 Corporate Teams and Enterprises

-An enterprise digital business card program standardizes how every employee presents the company.
+Habsy Platform standardizes how every employee presents the company.
 Admins push updates across all cards centrally.
 When a company rebrands, phone numbers change, or staff turns over, one admin action updates every card.
-Company-wide digital cards also feed analytics: who is sharing, how often, and which contacts follow through.
+Habsy Platform adds team-level analytics on top: who is sharing, how often, how many enquiry form submissions each user's QR profile is generating, and how outreach is performing across Email, WhatsApp, and LinkedIn.

 When a Digital Card Makes Sense

 If you meet people regularly in any professional context, switch to a digital business card.
-The break-even point (cost, convenience, and environmental impact combined) comes very quickly for almost any professional.
+The break-even point comes very quickly for almost any professional.
 Sales reps, consultants, event attendees, recruiters, and anyone who represents a business face-to-face will benefit immediately.

 It makes the most sense when:

-• You work in a team where consistency matters
+You work in a team where consistency and follow-up discipline matter

 When You Might Still Want Paper